MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 At this point, because it seems to be a thing, **please do not put even remotely sensitive information into any LLM that isn't local, on your machine.**

 You can in fact download DeepSeek-R1 for free and use it safely, locally, as it is MIT licensed and open source.
 The website through which the DeepSeek-R1 is provided for chatting for free is not open source.
-One does not don't know where one's data goes.
+One does not know where one's data goes.
 The same goes for ChatGPT by the way, although they claim strictly adhering to GDPR and other data protection laws.

 If you don't want to use DeepSeek-R1 through the official website, you can also give model providers like [together.ai](https://together.ai) a shot.
 They provide a pay-as-you-go, independent service offering DeepSeek-R1.

 If you have a powerful enough machine, you can download an run DeepSeek-R1 safely on your system, for free.
 Tools like Ollama can be setup to accomodate for a simple point of interaction with your local copy of DeepSeek-R1.
-Note however that your computer is the limit to the model's capabilities.
-For example, on an NVIDIA 3060, you can expect DeepSeek-R1 to be alot slower, a lot less fancy because of the lack of text formatting, and you will have to resort to smaller versions of it, e.g. the 8B model, which would look like this:
+Note however that your computer is the limit of the model's capabilities.
+For example, on an NVIDIA 3060, you can expect DeepSeek-R1 to be a lot slower, a lot less fancy because of the lack of text formatting, and you will have to resort to smaller versions of it, e.g. the 8B model, which would look like this:

 <img src="./img/ollama_deepseek.png" style="width: auto; height: 550px"/>